hinto-janaiyo/monero-archive/README.md

 # WIP monero-archive
-This is an archive of Monero related stuff: git trees, keys, media, etc.
+This is collection of scripts for archiving Monero related stuff.
+Requires GNU/Linux.

+Scripts for scraping sites hosted by individual community members are not created on purpose.

+**Other than PGP keys, there is no content in this repo, only scripts to speed up the process of obtaining it.**

+**Copyright of the content's original creator(s)/contributor(s) apply.**

+If you'd like something added/removed from the list, please contact me: `hinto.janaiyo@protonmail.com`

 TODO
 * create git clone/pull script